gerard-v/living-chess/notes.md

   Perhaps give them some hesitation, dependent on the size of the army or armies.
 - Kings sometimes are put in check by pieces moving away from line of defense.
 We want to prevent this as it is illegal.
   We could detect these vibrations as "X-rays" and take note of them when attempting to move a piece.
+- A small step towards preventing the above mentioned illegal move and at the same time improve communication could be to add a way for pieces to influence/veto another piece.
 - Ghost pawn is added from FEN

    i